 Riders 1 & 3 begin the race at the start line.
 Riders 2 and 4 begin the race at the top changeover line.
-There are 6 balloons attached to a balloon board evenly spread at the centre line.
 Rider 1 starts with a balloon cane.
 They pop a balloon on the way up the arena and hand over to rider 2 who pops a balloon before handing to the next rider.
 Riders 3 and 4 then do the same.

 Riders can pop more than one balloon as long as there are enough balloons left for the remaining riders, if there are not this is elimination.
 If a rider does not pop a balloon but the team carries on this is also an elimination unless the team attempts to re-correct and there are enough balloons left for the mistake to be undone.